getontracks/getontracks.github.io/_posts/2015-08-07-Version-1-1-Released.markdown

 **Updates updates, get your updates!**

-- Don’t enjoy watching the upload spinner?
-Videos are now sending at record speeds
+- Videos are now sending at record speeds
-- Is that supposed to happen?
+- "Is that supposed to happen?"
 We fixed some crashes and bugs (but left a few in because it builds character)
-- What if I’ve got nothing to say?
+- "What if I’ve got nothing to say?"
 Swipe down on the responding screen to close a conversation
-- Need to send something quick, but have a long video waiting from your friend?
+- Need to send something quick, but have a video waiting from your friend?
 Tap the plus icon and send a Fast Track to record without watching their video first
 - Getting lost in the Tracks time-warp?
 Tap the screen while watching to see when a video was sent
 - What else?
 Nifty animations and updated interface